Sakshiishah/M2_Temperature_Control_System/5_Report/README.md

 # Temperature Control Sysytem
+## Description
+One of the most important aspects of our project is monitoring.
+This technology is utilised to determine the passenger's existence, and if the passenger is present, our machine begins to evolve its functionality.
+So, in recent years, everything has become digitised, and everyone is looking for new products to make their lives easier.
+The main goal of our project is to design and expand a machine that can track the passenger's life as well as monitor and display heat.
+## Features

+* If a passenger is present inside the vehicle, it will give the signal.
+* The heat will be decided after the indication.
+* The driver and the passenger may have access to changing the temperature inside the vehicle.
+Because the presentation is supplied within the system, the passenger can change the temperature by glancing at the show.
 ## Components used
 ### Atmega328
 Atmel's megaAVR series includes the ATmega328, a single-chip microcontroller.
 It has an 8-bit RISC processing core based on Harvard architecture.